htty

 command accepts all of its instructions before it starts.

-1. run them all, printing snapshots along the way
+- run all instruction, printing snapshots along the way

 If you're looking for something that doesn't clean the process up afterwards, consider one of these: